 This is a “level 3” toy, i.e. it’s more complex and really gives the dog a mental workout.

-Want to Learn More About Dog Enrichment Activities?
+Want to Learn More About Cognitive Enrichment For Dogs?

 If you want to learn more about dog enrichment and why it’s so beneficial for your dog, or if you want to expand your dog enrichment activity list, here are 3 great resources: